rmalldt/py-scripts/python-devops/04_logging/04_structured-logging.md

 - Use `logger.exception(...)` inside an `except` block.
 - The `JsonFormatter` automatically adds an `exc_info` key with the traceback.
 - This preserves full error context for downstream analysis.

+## Questions

+- **Question 1:**
+  Why is structured logging (e.g., in JSON format) is strongly preferred over plain-text logging in production environments?

+  **Answer:** Structured logs are human-readable key:value pairs that can be reliably parsed by machines, allowing for powerful filtering, quering and aggregation.
+Plain-text logs require brittle and slow regex to parse.